Admissions to Nursery Classes/Schools for September 2018

 The law does not allow you to choose a school for your child, merely to state preferences to attend particular schools.
 Parents should state multiple preferences for Wrexham schools in case their application for one or more of their requested schools is unsuccessful.

-From 3 January 2017 you can apply on-line for a nursery school place for your child, using the On-line Admissions Service at https://admissions.wrexham.gov.uk.
-All you need is your email address in order to make an on-line application from your home computer.
+From 2 January 2018 you can apply on-line for a nursery school place for your child, using the On-line Admissions Service at https://admissions.wrexham.gov.uk.
+All you need is your email address in order to make an on-line application from your home computer, tablet or mobile phone.

 By producing a library card you can also use the facilities at Contact Wrexham and Wrexham Library to make your on-line application .
 If you prefer to complete a paper application form this can be downloaded by clicking on the link below.